matthias-jaeger-net/retro-loop/README.md

         ],
         // Optional:
         // Player can take damage when visiting a scene
-        // TODO: implement checks and setter for damage
+        // renderScene checks and calls gameOver when the
+        // playerState.health goes below 0
         damage: 20,

     },